-Xi Characteristic Description 5 Users Engineering systems are installed in accordance with approved drawings and certified fit for using hydrogen as fuel or ready to be retrofitted: ME{H2r}: Main engine(s) installed can be converted to using hydrogen as fuel; ME{H2r}: Main engine(s) installed are suitable to use hydrogen as fuel; AE{H2r}: Auxiliary engines installed can be converted to using hydrogen as fuel (see Note 1); AE{H2r}: Boilers installed can be converted to using hydrogen as fuel; B{H2r}: Boilers installed can be converted to using hydrogen as fuel; B{H2}: Boilers installed can be operated on hydrogen as fuel.
+Xi Characteristic Description 5 Users Engineering systems are installed in accordance with approved drawings and certified fit for using hydrogen as fuel or ready to be retrofitted: • ME {H2r} : Main engine(s) installed can be converted to using hydrogen as fuel; • ME {H2} : Main engine(s) installed are suitable to use hydrogen as fuel; • AE {H2r} : Auxiliary engines installed can be converted to using hydrogen as fuel (see Note 1); • AE {H2} : Auxiliary engines installed are suitable to use hydrogen as fuel (see Note 1); • B {H2} : Boilers installed can be converted to using hydrogen as fuel; • B {H2} : Boilers installed can be operated on hydrogen as fuel.; • FCH2 r : Fuel cells installed can be operated on H2.

-Note 1:The capacity of the converted auxiliary engines is to be sufficient for the ship power balance.
+The capacity of the converted auxiliary engines is to be sufficient for the ship power balance.
 Examples: